azaa1/Python101/README.md

 ## Project Purpose
-The purpose of this project is to give you some basic ideas on how use python.
+The purpose of this project is to give you some basic ideas on how to use python.

 ## Folder Structure
 - [Session1](Session1)